PAL-ULL/software-metco/doc/newPlugin.md

 4. The new class must inherit from Individual and the following methods must be overwritten:

-    * `bool init(const vector<string>& params)`: This is the method which is in charge of initialized the problem with all the given parameters.`
+    * `bool init(const vector<string>& params)`: This is the method which is in charge of initialized the problem with all the given parameters.
+Inside this method, you must define the number of objectives and variables of the problem.
+Therefore, the following methods must be called:
+        * `setNumberOfVar(NPARAM)`: Defines the number of variables of the problem.
+        * `setNumberOfObj(NOBJ)`: Defines the number of objectives of the problem.
     * `void evaluate(void)`: This method must contains the evaluation function of the problem.
-The method `setObj(dimension, value)` must be call with result of the evaluation in the i-th dimension.
+For every objective, the method `setObj(dimension, value)` must be call with result of the evaluation in the i-th dimension.
-    * `double getGlobalOptimum(void) const`: If the problem has a known optimum, it should be returned from this function.
-In other case, you may return whatever you want and ignored this method.
     * Ranges of the search space for each dimension:

         * `double getMaximum(const int i) const`